Some Trump supporters think he's about to declare martial law - and they're excited. - KESQ

 On Facebook, a video in which a man warned people they should stock up on food before martial law was implemented was viewed more than five million times before it was fact-checked and marked as false.
 The video is no longer on Facebook, though it is not clear who took it down.
 CNN has reached out to Facebook for comment.

 On YouTube, a man who had previously been best known for his claims that he has an alien mother and an alien daughter has suddenly become a star.
 He racked up more than 3.5 million views with a video in which he claimed that Trump had signed the Insurrection Act, a prominent feature of many martial law conspiracy theories.
 Another video in which he said that as much as 85% of Congress could be arrested has been viewed almost 1.7 million times.
-YouTube did not immediately respond to a request for comment.
+After this article was initially published, Ivy Choi, a YouTube spokesperson, told CNN that the company had removed the latter video after being asked about it by CNN, saying it had “violat[ed] our presidential election integrity policy.”

 On TikTok, thousands if not tens of thousands of people have been seeing and reacting to dozens of videos tied to the conspiracy theories.
 Those videos range in subject, all tied to the same false idea that Trump is about to institute martial law — in some, people excitedly film the movement of military vehicles, convinced it’s a sign; in others, people repeat warnings about being prepared with food and water; one popular theme is that at any moment Trump will use the Emergency Broadcast System to announce the beginning of his move.
 There is rarely, if ever any sign of hesitation or concern over the lives that might be lost.